 - Be aware that taxes are due

-- Actively decide not to pay the taxes, whether or not their motive was to break the law
+- Actively decide not to pay the taxes, whether or not their motive was to break the law.

-What to Do if You’re Behind on Payroll Taxes
+What To Do If You’re Behind On Payroll Taxes

-If your company is struggling to make payroll tax deposits, a CPA or tax attorney acting as an Enrolled Agent can help you proactively speak to the IRS to discuss payment arrangements or other options.
+If your company struggles to make payroll tax deposits, a CPA or tax attorney acting as an Enrolled Agent can help you proactively speak to the IRS to discuss payment arrangements or other options.
 And if you receive a notice from the IRS regarding unpaid payroll taxes, don’t ignore it.
 Contact a tax professional or attorney immediately to help you navigate the process.

-Contact a Payroll Tax Resolution Expert
+Contact A Federal Income Tax or Payroll Tax Resolution Expert

-The IRS can come after individuals personally for unpaid corporate payroll taxes under certain circumstances.
+The IRS can come after individuals personally for unpaid back corporate taxes and payroll taxes under certain circumstances.
 The TFRP can and has been used to serve major financial blows to business owners and other responsible parties.
 The longer you wait, the more penalties and interest will accrue, and the more difficult it will be to resolve the situation.

-Get Help Solving Payroll Tax Problems in Michigan, Illinois, Indiana, or Wisconsin
+Get Help Solving Payroll Tax Problems In Michigan, Illinois, Indiana, Or Wisconsin

 "*" indicates required fields